bigardone/bigardone.dev/blog/2021-11-06-building-a-simple-calendly-clone-with-phoenix-live-view-pt-1.md

   <p>This post belongs to the <strong>Building a simple Calendly clone with Phoenix LiveView</strong> series.</p>
   <ol>
     <li><a href="/blog/2021/11/06/building-a-simple-calendly-clone-with-phoenix-live-view-pt-1">Introduction.</a></li>
+    <li><a href="/blog/2021/11/08/building-a-simple-calendly-clone-with-phoenix-live-view-pt-2">Generating the initial project and domain models.</a></li>
     <li>Coming soon...</li>
   </ol>
   <a href="https://github.com/bigardone/calendlex" target="_blank"><i class="fa fa-github"></i> Source code</a><br>